Health & Safety

 What Happens If There Is Inclement Weather

-Fans who parked: Fans who parked will return to their vehicle to seek shelter.
-Routes to return to each lot will be indicated by Turn 1 / Turn 2 entrance to assist you.
+- Fans who parked: Fans who parked will return to their vehicle to seek shelter.
+Routes to return to each entrance will be labeled on the evacuation map to assist you.
 Map will be released prior to the festival and added to this FAQ, as well as emailed to all festival purchasers.

-Fans that arrived by Rideshare or drop off: Fans that do not have access to a vehicle will seek shelter in the Grandstands, which is out of Turn 1.
-The entrances and routes will be marked on the festival map and evacuation route signage will be available for assistance.
+- Fans that arrived by Rideshare or drop off: Fans that do not have access to a vehicle will seek shelter in the Grandstands, through the Turn 1 entrance.
+Exit routes will be marked on the festival evacuation map and route signage will be in place.

-Fans who are camping: Fans who are camping will return to the campgrounds.
+- Fans who are camping: Fans who are camping will return to the campgrounds and shelter in your vehicle.
 Campers should not shelter in their tents.
+If you do not have a safe place to shelter, please exit Turn 1 and take shelter in the Grandstands.

 If the Festival is Cancelled Due to Weather